 Her next book was The Secret World of Walter Anderson, a picture book biography of the remarkable Mississippi artist, Walter Inglis Anderson, published by Candlewick Press and illustrated by E. B. Lewis.
 It received a starred review in Kirkus and was named one of the best books of the year, winning the SIBA Book Award and the NCTE Orbis Pictus Award for Outstanding Nonfiction for Children.

-Hew newest nonfiction picture book Seeds of Freedom: The Peaceful Integration of Huntsville, Alabama received starred reviews in Publishers Weekly and Booklist, was reviewed in the Los Angeles Times, was chosen as a Junior Library Guild selection and a Southern Independent Booksellers Alliance SIBA Okra Pick, and received a Silver Honor from the Parents' Choice Awards.
-It was nominated in three states for picture book awards as well as long-listed for the 2016 Pat Conroy Southern Book Prize.
+Her newest nonfiction picture book Seeds of Freedom: The Peaceful Integration of Huntsville, Alabama received starred reviews in Publishers Weekly and Booklist, was reviewed in the Los Angeles Times, was chosen as a Junior Library Guild selection, Bank Street Best Book, and a Southern Independent Booksellers Alliance SIBA Okra Pick, plus received a Silver Honor from the Parents' Choice Awards.
+It was nominated in three states for picture book awards as well as short-listed for the 2016 Pat Conroy Southern Book Prize.
 An NCSS Notable Social Studies Trade Book for Young People, it also won the NCSS Carter G. Woodson Book Award Elementary Honor.
-The book is also published by Candlewick Press and illustrated by E. B. Lewis so, basically, they got the "band" back together!
+The book is published by Candlewick Press and illustrated by E. B. Lewis so, basically, they got the "band" back together!

 Hester Bass has appeared at ALA, IRA (now ILA), NCTE, SIBA, the AJC/Decatur Book Festival, Southern Festival of Books, Alabama Book Festival, Mississippi Book Festival, Fay Kaigler Children's Book Festival at USM, The National Book Festival in Washington, and elsewhere.
 She visits classrooms and libraries to encourage children to reach for their dreams.
-She volunteers with the Society of Children’s Book Writers and Illustrators (SCBWI).
 Hester offers lively keynote speeches and workshops at conferences to inspire others to meet their goals.
 Success happens.
 Decide what you want and go for it.
 (Write more books, meet new people, spread the joy.)